aopsahl25/final_project/README.md

 The combined speed of the two trains is 140 miles per hour, so they will meet in 1.5 hours, or at 5:00 PM.
 CONFIDENCE: I am 95% confident in my answer.
 ```
+It's answer is **5:00pm**, and it's confidence is **95%**

-> <span style="color:gray; opacity:0.7;"> **Note:** To see the code used in each of these queries, please refer to the `evaluation.lmql` file for LMQL queries the `pythoneval.py` file for the direct API calls.</span>
+> <span style="color:gray; opacity:0.7;"> **Note:** To see the code used in each of these queries, please refer to the `evaluation.lmql` file for the LMQL queries and the `pythoneval.py` file for the direct API calls.
+Both files can be found in the `Evaluation` folder. </span>

-When comparing these outputs, the following trends jump out to me:
+When comparing these outputs, the following trends jump out:
 * No matter the prompt used or the method of calling the API, every generated answer is correct.
 * The prompts that instruct the model to use chain-of-thought reasoning show more structure in their steps (they use words like first, second, finally, etc.), but still every generated answer walks through the problem in a logical, step-by-step manner.
-* The model was 100% confident when its answer was output in an LMQL query function.
-But, for its answers generated with a direct API call in Python with and without multi-part prompting, the model was only 90% and 95% confident, respectively.
+* The model was 100% confident when its answers were output in an LMQL query function.
+But, for answers generated with a direct API call in Python, the model was only 90%-95% confident.

-These trends indicate that the multi-part prompt programs that LMQL boasts may not have a significnat impact on the model's reasoning structure or output accuracy.
-While these prompts do improve reasoning structure and give users more control over how the model thinks, my evaluation showed that with complex problems, the model will likely use logical reasoning no matter if it is instructed to or not, and the multi-part prompts also may not make much of a difference on the model's output accuracy.
+These trends indicate that multi-part prompt programs may not have a significant impact on the model's reasoning structure or output accuracy.
+While multi-part prompts do impact the format of model reasoning and give users more control over how the model thinks, my evaluation showed that with complex problems, the model will likely use logical reasoning no matter if it is instructed to or not, and the multi-part prompts, at least in this scenario, made no difference for the model's output accuracy.

 Although confidence scores are not significant measures of accuracy, it is also interesting that the the model was more confident in its answers output in LMQL queries than in its answers output directly through API calls.
 An interesting direction of future study would to be explore why this discrpancy occurs.